pankajparkar/weather-cast/README.md

 4. Based on day/night change theme color to light and dark.
 5. Make UI more intuitive by improving details sections specifically.
 6. Add server side rendering to improve intial rendering performance.
+7. Divide dashboard component to smaller component.
+So that it can be useful in multiple place, like weather details page.

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).